webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 Nonce (NONCE):

-: w5SniqvyjVui9OoV
+: 4h_95klXJ5E_qnoN

-The salt and a record size of 4096 produce a 21 octet header of DGv6ra1nlYgDCS1FRnbzlwAAxowA.
+The salt, record size of 4096, and application server public key produce an 86 octet header of DGv6ra1nlYgDCS1FRnbzlwAAEABBBP4z9KsN6nGR TbVYI_c7VJSPQTBtkgcy27mlmlMoZIIgDll6e3vC YLocInmYWAmS6TlzAC8wEqKK6PBru3jl7A8.

 The push message plaintext is padded to produce AABXaGVuIEkgZ3JvdyB1cCwgSSB3YW50IHRvIGJl IGEgd2F0ZXJtZWxvbg.
-The plaintext is then encrypted with AES-GCM, which emits ciphertext of Ig1VvoJvrVBFhclGlx4G2FuProCVzJY04Lg5vUP2 LeswtWoBGHGoYXUzAwuxQGRGxoNbh8BROK3gmJ0.
+The plaintext is then encrypted with AES-GCM, which emits ciphertext of pf_sXQe8ul8B26HhDvpQT7ElzfWsVATdxed3XIO_ sEq0yF8sJhJj31oO_GSV-C0M02hGmTLh3Fg7iuo.

 The header and cipher text are concatenated and produce the result shown in the example.